Construction numbers: How to build a graph?: Construction numbers for some graph families

-{\bf Proof 2.}\\ By \cite[A000182]{oeis}, $T_n = J_{2n-1}$, where for $r \geq 1$, $J_r$ denotes the number of permutations of $\{0,1, \ldots, r+1\}$ which begin with `$1$', end with `$0$', and have consecutive differences which alternate in sign.
-Then $J_{2k}=0$ for $k \geq 1$ as the sequences counted by $J$ must begin with an {\it up} and end with a {\it down} and hence have an odd number of terms.
-These {\bf tremolo} sequences are in one-to-one correspondence with ``Joyce trees'' and were introduced by Street \cite{rs} who showed they satisfy the following recursion.
+Here is a second proof that $c(P_n) = T_n$.
+Let $J_r$ be the number of permutations of $\{0,1, \ldots, r+1\}$ which begin with `$1$', end with `$0$', and have consecutive differences which alternate in sign.
+Observe that $J_{2k}=0$ for $k \geq 1$ as the sequences counted by $J$ must begin with an {\it up} and end with a {\it down} and hence have an odd number of terms.
+These {\bf tremolo} sequences were shown by Street \cite{rs} to be in one-to-one correspondence with ``Joyce trees'' and to satisfy the following recursion.